 My favourite Holy Souls hymn?
 Well …

 They are waiting for our petitions silent and calm,

 Their lips no prayer can utter, no suppliant psalm.

-For the soul thou holdest dearest let prayers arise
+For the souls thou holdest dearest, let prayers arise,

 The voice of love is mighty and will pierce the skies.